alipay/YiJian-Community/README.md

   - Provides implementations of 13 adversarial attack methods for text-to-text large models and introductions of 7 methods;
   - Provides implementations of 5 adversarial attack methods for text-to-image large models and introductions of 4 methods;

-    Detials can be found at [technique_en.md](./docs/technique_en.md)。
+    Detials can be found at [technique_en.md](./docs/technique_en.md).

 - **`model`**
-  - Supports loading and inference of all text-to-text and text-to-image large models on Hugging Face;
+  - Supports loading and inference for all text-to-text and text-to-image large models on Hugging Face;
-  - Supports API access for mainstream closed-source large models such as ChatGPT and GPT-4;
+  - Supports API access for mainstream closed-source large models, e.g., GPT-4;
   - Supports loading and inference of any other format models (requires inheriting the [Infer](./model/base_infer.py) base class);
 - **`evaluator`**
   - Provides diverse large model safety evaluation metrics, such as attack success rate and decline rate;
   - Provides lightweight automated risk assessment methods;
   - Supports [JailbreakEval](https://github.com/ThuCCSLab/JailbreakEval);

-By configuring the above four components (technique is optional), automated evaluation can be achieved.
+**By configuring the above four components (technique is optional), automated evaluation can be achieved.**

 ## How to Use?
 ### Installation